 Innovations in metal smelting such as the crucibles employed, particularly for the process of cementation where a low melting point metal is vapourised and alloyed with annother such as in the production of Brass.
 Such a technique might have been used for fine glassware which was doped with traces metals such as gold to change its colour behaviour with light.

-Days of the week too: Monday is the day of the Moon, Sunday they Sun, Saturday is for the god Saturn.
+Our days of the week too: Monday is the day of the Moon, Sunday they Sun, Saturday is for the god Saturn.
 For the other days of the week we have to look to Latin languages eg in Italian: Tuesday is Martedi’ (Mars day), Wednesdays is Mercoledi’ (Mercury day), Thursday Giovedi’ is Jove or Jupiter and Friday (Venerdi’) is Venus day.
 Perhaps this is the most ubiquitous of ancient Roman inventions!

 A huge variety of commercialised creams, lipsticks and cosmetics